rhiannonlynne/opsim_comparisons/README.md

 A collection of sortable tables listing and comparing the summary statistics of simulated LSST surveys.

+You can click on any column heading to order the entire table based on that column.

 Each table will include the summary statistics from `minion_1016_newsky`.

 The final set of columns in each table with have a name with the following